Michigan Car Accident Report Basics

 - Description of the crash, including how many people were in both cars

 - Name and insurance information of everyone involved

 - Names of witnesses and their detailed accounts of the crash

 - Details about damages and injuries

 Get Legal Help With Your Michigan Auto Accident Claim

 Handling the aftermath of an auto accident is often more stressful than the actual crash.
 Fortunately you don’t have to navigate the claims process alone.
 A private attorney can help insure that you are fairly compensated and your rights are protected.
-Learn how Michigan law applies to the facts of your claim by receiving a free claim review for a local accident attorney.
+Don't delay; speak with a Michigan car accident attorney today.